The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Almost.

 When she entered the visitors’ room, she no longer looked like a child who had wandered into forbidden space.
-She looked like what she had always been: a daughter carrying more of the world than she should have had to carry.
+She looked as she had always truly been: a daughter carrying more of the world than anyone her age should have had to carry.

 Hector spoke first.